 Vehicle registration fee approved by Clackamas County Board to fund new Community Road Fund to increase safety, relieve congestion, maintain local roads

 After years of analysis and discussions about potential funding sources with the community, businesses and cities in the county, the Board of County Commissioners approved a countywide vehicle registration fee (VRF).

 In accordance with state law, 40% of the revenue will go to cities in the county.
-The county will use the revenue to improve safety, relieve congestion and maintain local roads (generally those low-traffic roads used by people to get from their residence to a more major road).
+The county will receive 50% of the revenue to improve safety, relieve congestion and maintain local roads (generally those low-traffic roads used by people to get from their residence to a more major road).
 The remaining 10% is being directed by the county into a strategic investment fund to be used for joint city-county projects.

-The county will be establishing a committee to advise staff and the Board of Commissioners on capital projects, and will also hold meetings in various places around the county to talk about what transportation projects are of highest priority to residents and businesses.
+The county is establishing a permanent County Road Fund Advisory Committee to advise staff and the Board of Commissioners on capital projects, and will also hold meetings in various places around the county to talk about what transportation projects are of highest priority to residents and businesses.
 Applications for membership will be accepted through May 20.

 The fee is $30 per year, or $2.50 per month, for most passenger vehicle owners, and $15 per year for motorcycles.

 Please check the list of questions below to link to more information about the VRF and how it will benefit all county residents.
 If you have a question that isn’t here, or if you’re interested in serving on the advisory committee or participating in a community/business meeting, let us know.

 Specifically, this $30 fee will be paid by Clackamas County residents when they register their car, pick-up truck, van or other passenger vehicle or motorcycle.